-Because you already have core mechanics and competencies already dialled in, you can opt for the most innovative options on the market such as the Babolat Aero drive GT or the Pure Drive model by the same manufacturer.
+Because you already have core mechanics and competencies already dialed in, you can opt for the most innovative options on the market such as the Babolat Aero drive GT or the Pure Drive model by the same manufacturer.

 If you want something a good tennis racquet model that can provide the kind of awesome power and spin that Rafa Nadal gets on his shots, whiskt still aintaining a good level of control, then you need his signature racquet the Babolat Pure Aero.

 Although all tennis racquets can be used by men or women and are generally unisex, if you are looking for a brand used by two of the greatest female players of all time in Venus and Serena Williams then the midsize Wilson Blade 104 is what they use for their baseline style of play.

 The International Tennis Federation gives the following official guidelines on racquet size:

 The frame of the racket shall not exceed 73.7 cm (29.0 inches) in overall length, including the handle.
 The frame of the racket shall not exceed 31.7 cm (12.5 inches) in overall width.
 The hitting surface shall not exceed 39.4 cm (15.5 inches) in overall length, and 29.2 cm (11.5 inches) in overall width.

-The size of the racquet’s head is arguably one of the most important factors when selecting a model.
+The size of the tennis racquet’s head is arguably one of the most important factors when selecting a model.

-Each one has what’s called a sweet spot when playing tennis which is the best position for the ball to hit the racquet, resulting in more powerful and responsive shots out on the court.
+Each tennis racuet has what’s called a sweet spot when playing tennis which is the best position for the ball to hit the racquet, resulting in more powerful and responsive shots out on the court.
 The head size determines how large the sweet spot will be.

 One thing to keep in mind about buying a racquet with a large head size is the trade-off between control and power.
 A larger sweet spot will result in more powerful shots but may lack the responsiveness that you need to win games.

-Manufacturers distinguish their head sizes by grouping them into different categories:
+Manufacturers of tennis racquets distinguish their head sizes by grouping them into different categories: